risk-of-thunder/R2API/R2API.Animations/README.md

 After that you add the `AnimatorDiff` to an `AssetBundle` and in code you can create an instance of `AnimatorModifications` with `AnimatorModifications.CreateFromDiff()`.

 ## Changelog
+### '1.2.2'
+* Fixed an issue where modifying a layer that has behaviours would result in an error.

 ### '1.2.1'
 * Fixed `AnimatorDiff` incorrectly diffing parameters in the editor.